 A React Native app shares roughly 80–90% of code between iOS and Android.
 That's not 80% of the UI — it's 80% of the entire application: business logic, navigation, data fetching, state management, and most screens.

 What does that mean for your budget?
 Instead of paying for two development teams, you pay for one.
 Instead of maintaining two codebases, you maintain one.
+Every bug gets fixed once.

 React Expertise Transfers